oroinc/documentation/crm/user_guide_marketing_tools/integrated/sending_email_campaign_via_dotmailer.rst

 1. Hover over the **Campaigns** menu in your dotmailer account and select **New Campaign**.

     .. image:: ../../img/dotmailer_email_campaign/dotmailer_select_new_campaign.jpg
-       :alt: New campaign in the campaigns menu
+       :alt: Creating a new campaign by clicking new campaign in the campaigns menu in dotmailer

 2. Pick a template for your email campaign.

     .. image:: ../../img/dotmailer_email_campaign/dotmailer_pick_campaign_template.jpg
-       :alt: Pick a template
+       :alt: Selecting a template for the email campaign on the dotmailer side

 3. Give your campaign a name and click :guilabel:`Continue`.

     .. image:: ../../img/dotmailer_email_campaign/dotmailer_name_campaign.jpg
-       :alt: Give campaign a name form
+       :alt: A dialog window prompting to provide a name for the campaign in dotmailer

 4. On the next page, complete the following fields: